Halqaroni/Talent-Hunter/README.md

 # Talent-Hunter

 #Part 1: Finding the right candidates for an interview
-Screening many resumes and only contacting those relevant to the position is the first step in eliminating candidates.
-The process is a challenge if companies are handling high volumes of applicants and choose to screen applicants manually.
-We will build a resume screener for companies to take advantage and contact the most relevant candidates for the position.
-We utilize sklearn's cosine similarity and TfidfVectorizer to process and nltk's to visualize and derive the best candidates from a pool of applicants.
+As a part of the hiring process, it is crucial to efficiently review a large number of resumes and identify the most qualified candidates for the position.
+However, this can be a challenging task, especially when there are high volumes of applicants and manual screening is required.
+That's why we developed a resume screener tool to help companies easily identify the most relevant candidates.
+Our screener uses sklearn's cosine similarity and TfidfVectorizer to process resumes and nltk to visualize and select the top candidates from the pool of applicants.
+By using our tool, companies can streamline their hiring process and efficiently find the best fit for their open positions.

 Dataset taken from: https://www.kaggle.com/datasets/wahib04/multilabel-resume-dataset